-The experiment reported here has been carried out using the MovieLens dataset, and more specifically the so-called "100K" set.
-The main variable with respect to which the behavior of the proposed algorithms is tested is the amount of sparsity, which we relate to the number of available ratings in the dataset: the larger this number, the lower the sparsity.
-To this purpose, we split the dataset into different partitions (training vs. test) of the data (10% to 90% in increments of 10%), with ten random cuts per sparsity level.
+The experiments reported here have been carried out using the MovieLens dataset, and more specifically the so-called "100K" set.
+The main variable with respect to which the behavior of the proposed method is tested is the amount of sparsity, which we relate to the number of available ratings in the dataset based on which recommendations are computed.
+To this purpose, we split the dataset into different training / test cuts (10% to 90% in increments of 10%), with ten random splits per sparsity level.
 The neighborhood size is another parameter with respect to which the results are examined.